 Ayda Sultan

-I am currently working on a series that explores the chronological evolution of AI algorithms and concurrently building a framework for large model evaluation.
 My research interests focus on model interpretability and evaluation, with a particular goal of understanding how models learn, store, and represent concepts.
 Ultimately, I seek to explore ways to inject and modify concepts within neural networks, advancing our ability to refine and control their learning processes.
+The big goal is to decode neural network computations neuron by neuron, circuit by circuit, layer by layer.

 I was previously a research assistant at KAUST where I worked on concept based interpretability research.
 Before that, I spent sometime at the University of Michigan working on hand and held-object segmentation.
 I graduated from Addis Ababa University with a Bachelor’s degree in Software Engineering.